 So here are the steps that are done to update the connection:

-• Read file into Values object
+- Read file into

-• Get entry with IRTNODE_PROPERTY attribute
+object - Get entry with

-• Decode it to byte array using Base64
+attribute - Decode it to byte array using Base64

-• Reverse order of the aforementioned steps
+as needed - Reverse order of the aforementioned steps

 Other ART-based adapters